karl-cardenas-coding/mywhoop/README.md

 ### Dump

-The dump command is used to download your Whoop data and save it to a local file.
+The dump command downloads **all your Whoop data** and saves it to a local file.
 For more advanced configurations, use a Mywhoop configuration file.
-Refer to the [Configuration Reference](./docs/configuration_reference.md) section for more information.
+For more information, refer to the [Configuration Reference](./docs/configuration_reference.md) section.

 ```bash
 mywhoop dump